logair/LogAir-Device-DIY/README.md

 <div align=center><img src=/img/4.1_Placement_BLE_BME_SD.jpg width=400px</img></div>
 <div align=center><img src=/img/4.2_Placement_BLE_BME_SD.jpg width=400px</img></div>

-5. Prepare the PCB for the power modules: put a thin layer of tin on the charger module pads, and a solder blob on one of the step-up pads
+5. Prepare the PCB for the power modules: put a thin layer of tin on the (blue) charger module pads, and a solder blob on one of the (red) step-up pads
 <div align=center><img src=/img/5.1_Power_Preparing.jpg width=400px</img></div>

 6. Solder the charger module by putting it in place, and adding solder on the pads from the top.
 I count about 5 seconds of applying heat for the tin applied on step 5 to melt.
-Then solder the step-up module using the first pad to hold it in place
+Then solder the step-up module using the first pad to hold it in place.
+When you are done, check the conductivity between the pins of the two modules, and that between the pads of the charging module.
+The latter because the method used to solder can produce 'tin overflows'.
 <div align=center><img src=/img/5.2_Power_Place.jpg width=400px</img></div>
 <div align=center><img src=/img/5.3_Power_Solder.jpg width=400px</img></div>